"Venus & Cupid" By J Sul-Abadie

 Cupid & Venus

 Cupid has attributes from both of his parents.
 Like his mother he is considered to be the god of love, or more precisely, the god of falling in love.
 He is portrayed as an innocent little child with bow and arrows.
-He shoots arrows to the heart, and awakening a love that you’re powerless to resist.
+He shoots arrows to the heart, awakening a love that you’re powerless to resist.
+From his father, however, he was bestowed with a mischevious nature, as can be seen in the subject of this sculpture where Venus has had to take away Cupid's bow to curtail its overzealous use.

 Venus is the Roman goddess whose functions encompassed love, beauty, sex, fertility, prosperity, victory, and desire.
-In Roman mythology, she was the mother of the Roman people through her son, Aeneas, who survived the fall of Troy and fled to Italy.
+In Roman mythology, she was the mother of the Roman people through one of her sons, Aeneas, who survived the fall of Troy and fled to Italy.
 Julius Caesar claimed her as his ancestor.
-Venus was central to many religious festivals, and was revered in Roman religion under numerous cult titles.
+Venus was central to many religious festivals, and was revered in Roman religion under many titles.